Heart Flagship

 There are two major types of childhood heart disease:

-- The first is congenital heart disease where defects often develop before birth.
+- Congenital heart disease where defects often develop before birth.
 Over 2,400 Australian babies a year are affected, with half needing surgical interventions.

-- The second type is acquired heart disease which is mostly diagnosed after birth and can result from viral infections or medical treatments such as rheumatic fever and chemotherapy.
+- Acquired heart disease which is mostly diagnosed after birth and can result from viral infections or medical treatments such as rheumatic fever and chemotherapy.

 Both types of heart disease increase a child’s chance of heart failure and the need for transplantation.